kristianeschenburg/academic-kickstart/content/post/constrained-gat/index.md

 ## Implementation

-I've implemented the Constrained Graph Attention Network layer in [Deep Graph Library](https://www.dgl.ai/) (DGL) -- the source code for this layer can be found [here](https://github.com/kristianeschenburg/parcellearning/blob/master/parcellearning/conv/cgatconv.py).
+I wasn't able to find an implementation of the Constrained Graph Attention Network for my own purposes, so I've implemented the algorithm myself in [Deep Graph Library](https://www.dgl.ai/) (DGL) -- the source code for this convolutional layer can be found [here](https://github.com/kristianeschenburg/parcellearning/blob/master/parcellearning/conv/cgatconv.py).
 This implementation makes use of the original DGL ```GATConv``` layer structure, with modifications made for the constraints and aggregations.
 Specifically, the API for ```CGATConv``` has the following modifications:

 ```python